dconlrn/dconlrn.github.io/mlyw.md

 > **Final Thoughts**

-> At this point your going to have to make a decision.
+> At this point you're going to have to make a decision.
 > - Do you need to run the data through the ML process again but this time tweak the way you did things ?